 - paediatric assessment

 - tinnitus adviser training.

-Once you've got experience, you can train to become a consultant healthcare scientist via the Higher Specialist Scientific Training (HSST) programme.
-This five-year workplace-based training programme includes study at doctorate level and, where appropriate, study for Royal College qualifications.
+Once you've got experience, you may be able to apply to become a consultant healthcare scientist via the Higher Specialist Scientist Training (HSST) programme.
+This five-year, workplace-based training programme includes study at Doctorate level and, where appropriate, study for Royal College qualifications.
 See the NSHCS website for full details.

 You can also study for a traditional PhD and get involved in research.